How I Revamped an Inefficient Editorial and Tripled Output

 Wireframing Key Details

 I redesigned the deal cards to show the most important details up front, removed unnecessary whitespace, and exposed primary actions for easy access.
-Each element helps editors scan, assess, and manage deals during their day.
+Each element helps editors scan, assess, and manage deals.

 I walked editors through multiple wireframe variations to understand which layouts felt most intuitive to them and incorporated their feedback to refine the final direction.